How to Buy a Rental Property With No Money Down in 2025

 In particular, you will want to make sure there is no due-on-sale clause.
 This type of clause prohibits the new buyer from assuming the mortgage.
 And more often than not, assuming a mortgage will require lender approval.
 So you’ll still have to prove your creditworthiness and fill out some paperwork.

-Another way to acquire property with no money down is with help from the seller.
-Known as “owner financing" or “seller financing,” this type of loan is an agreement where the seller handles the mortgage process instead of a financial institution.
+Another way to buy an investment property with no money down is with help from the seller.
+Known as “owner financing” or “seller financing,” this type of loan is an agreement where the seller handles the mortgage process instead of a financial institution.
 The borrower repays the loan as specified in its repayment terms, which are detailed in the formal agreement.

 This works especially well with sellers who have no mortgage.
 For example, this can happen when someone inherits a property and does not want to keep it.